 - Investment: If you’re able to invest $1 million in a business or $500,000 in a rural area business and create 10 new jobs, you may qualify.

-As an immigration lawyer in the San Francisco Bay area, I often work with people seeking their E-2 visas.
-The E-2 visa is designed to allow entrepreneurs and business people into the country who have the means and ability to create a company or business and, thus, employ people in the U.S. There’s been an emphasis on this particular visa since many believe that encouraging such investment will help the country’s struggling economy.
+As an immigration lawyer in the Sacramento, I often work with people seeking their E-2 Visa.
+The E-2 Visa is designed to allow entrepreneurs and business people into the country who have the means and ability to create a company or business and, thus, employ people in the U.S. There’s been an emphasis on this particular visa since many believe that encouraging such investment will help the country’s struggling economy.

 I’ve found as an immigration lawyer working in the San Francisco and San Jose Bay area that often those applying for an E-2 visa do not want to enter the country alone.
 Sometimes, they have a co-investor or a co-business partner who is a relative or one who is unrelated to them.
 There’s nothing wrong with this but there are regulations of which applicants must be aware.